Monsters vs. Aliens: Critical response

 Roger Ebert of the Chicago Sun-Times gave the film two and a half stars out of four, writing, "I suppose kids will like this movie", though he "didn't find [it] rich with humor".
 Peter Travers of Rolling Stone gave the film three-and-a-half stars out of four and wrote that "WALL-E had more charm, more soul, more everything.
 But there's enough merry mischief here to satisfy, even if you're way past puberty."

 Accolades

 In 2009, the film was nominated for four Annie Awards, including Voice Acting in a Feature Production for Hugh Laurie.
-Reese Witherspoon and Seth Rogen were both nominated for best voice actor and actress at the 2010 Kids' Choice Awards for voicing Ginormica and B.O.B, respectively, but lost to Jim Carrey for Disney's A Christmas Carol.
-Monsters vs. Aliens was also nominated for Best Animated film but lost to Pixars Up.
+Reese Witherspoon and Seth Rogen were both nominated for best voice actor and actress at the 2010 Kids' Choice Awards for playing Ginormica and B.O.B, respectively, losing to Jim Carrey for Disney's A Christmas Carol.
+Monsters vs. Aliens was also nominated for Best Animated film losing to Pixars Up.
 On June 24, 2009, the film won the Saturn Award for Best Animated Film.